vmware-tanzu/vmotion-migration-tool-for-bosh-deployments/docs/migrate.md

 Edit the datastore section to point to new datastore.
 Remove the base64 suffix on disk name (part between period and .vmdk) if it exists i.e.:
 `disk-1983a793-2c33-474d-ad7f-8e24586ccc13.eyJ0YXJnZXRfZGF0YXN0b3JlX3BhdHRlcm4iOiJeKE5GU1xcLURhdGFzdG9yZTIpJCJ9` would be changed to `disk-1983a793-2c33-474d-ad7f-8e24586ccc13`

+If you didn't copy the BOSH director stemcell over in the `additional_vms` section, then you will need to delete the stemcell from the stemcells section of the bosh-state.json file, otherwise you will receive an error during apply changes about the stemcell not being found.

 ### Deploy the Updated BOSH Director
 Apply changes to director tile _only_